pdehaye/dataset_licenses/README.md

 There are 3 main (curated) sources of information for populate the datasets of this project,

 * JSON materal at [okfn/licenses](https://github.com/okfn/licenses).
-Is the main source.
+This is the main source.

 * [Opensource.org "quick summaries"](http://opensource.org/licenses), at [tldrlegal.com](https://tldrlegal.com/licenses/browse).
 Example [MIT](https://www.tldrlegal.com/l/mit) or [GNU-affero](https://www.tldrlegal.com/l/agpl3).

 * Wikipedia's license articles (ex.
 [MIT](https://en.wikipedia.org/wiki/MIT_License) or [GNU-affero](https://en.wikipedia.org/wiki/Affero_General_Public_License)) and its [infobox metadadata](https://en.wikipedia.org/wiki/Template:Infobox_software_license).

-Even with these sources, there are some data and metadata interpretations that not exist, so, the [Data Packaged Core Datasets](https://github.com/datasets) community assumes this curatory rule.
+Even with these sources, there are some data and metadata interpretations that not exist, so, the [Data Packaged Core Datasets](https://github.com/datasets) community assumes this curatory role.

 ### Implied licenses

-The [implied license](https://en.wikipedia.org/wiki/Implied_license) is a general problem of license-document indexation, because we must to *point the documents license ID*, but have no idea about (exactly) what is the license.
+The [implied license](https://en.wikipedia.org/wiki/Implied_license) is a general problem of license-document indexation, because we must point to *the documents license ID*, but have no idea about (exactly) what is the license.
 The "licence inference process" in general is time consuming, and oficial analysis have a cost...
-So we can retain a report with this oficial interpretation (or a community endorsement of the report) of document's context and its implied license.
+So we can retain a report with this official interpretation (or a community endorsement of the report) of document's context and its implied license.
 For relevant and big document repositories, like law (ex.
-[N-Lex](http://eur-lex.europa.eu/n-lex/) or [UK-legislation](http://www.legislation.gov.uk/browse)), one report is valid to full repository.
+[N-Lex](http://eur-lex.europa.eu/n-lex/) or [UK-legislation](http://www.legislation.gov.uk/browse)), one report is valid for the full repository.

-The [implied.csv](./data/implied.csv) is a list of legislative repository's licenses, a demand motivated by the [GODI/legislation datasets](http://index.okfn.org/dataset/legislation/), and an in-progress work.
+The [implied.csv](./data/implied.csv) is a list of legislative repository's licenses, a demand motivated by the [GODI/legislation datasets](http://index.okfn.org/dataset/legislation/), and work in progress.